yuehaowang/greeting_card/README.md

 # greeting_card
 ---------------

-*Your original, cross-platform and magnificent greeting card.*
+*Your creative, cross-platform and magnificent greeting card.*

 ## Intro